Three Golden Rules of Accounting - Overview, Types, Benefits

 2. Real Account:

-The rule related to real account states debit what comes in, credit what goes out.
-In other words, if something comes into business, it shall be debited and if something goes out of business, it shall be credited.
-There are two types of real account:
+The rule related to real accounts states that debit is for what comes in, and credit is for what goes out.
+In other words, if something comes into business, it shall be debited, and if something goes out of business, it shall be credited.
+There are two types of real accounts:

 • Tangible Account